 My Favorite manufacturer by far.
 I have been using this make of machine for the last nine years and the one I have (although a little rattly), is still going strong.

-This entry level sewing machine has 22 stitch patterns plus a 4-step button hole and comes with standard accessories.
+This entry level sewing machine has 22 stitch patterns, a 4-step button hole, and comes with a selection of sewing feet as well as other accessories.

 Ok, to some a price tag of £125 may not sound so cheap, but when you add the extra cost of more frequent servicing a cheap sewing machine could require, it’s not really that much.
 In the long run you’ll be paying less in maintenance, and saving on time and inconvenience for yourself by buying one of the better quality ‘Branded’ cheap sewing machines.

-Also, I think you’ll agree the machines above would have to be regarded as cheap sewing machines when you consider that some can have price tags 4 or 5 times that amount.
-For instance the Janome TXL607 Sewing Machine which has a price of around £549.
-Also there is the Brother Innov-is 350SE Sewing Machine with a price tag around £599.
+Also, I think you’ll agree the machines above would have to be regarded as cheap sewing machines when you consider that some can have price tags of over 4, 5 or 6 times that amount.
+For instance the Janome M200 QDC which has a price of around £749.
+Also there is the Bernina 770QE with a current price tag of a whopping £3990.
 Yes, they have a lot more bells and whistles and yes I’d love one of those my self.
-Then again, if your in a position to say that those last two sound cheap… what are you waiting for? (get the Janome 🙂 ).
+Then again, if your in a position to say that those last two sound cheap… what are you waiting for? (get a Janome 🙂 ).